phipsgabler/presentations/README.md

 # Presentations & Posters

-This repository contains the (CS-related) presentations for some of the talks (as well as posters) I gave at work and during my studies.
+This repository contains the presentations (on CS and linguistics) for some of the talks (as well as posters) I gave at work and during my studies.

 ## [Bachelor's thesis final presentation](./bachelor-thesis-final)